tnebooks/12th-zoology/content.en/zoology/evolution/_index.md

 other types of selection.
 The two major group selections are Altrusim and Kin selection.

-**6.6.2 Gene flow** Movement of genes through gametes or
+### Gene flow

-movement of individuals in (immigration) and out (emigration) of a population is referred to as gene flow.
+Movement of genes through gametes or movement of individuals in (immigration) and out (emigration) of a population is referred to as gene flow.
 Organisms and gametes that enter the population may have new alleles or may bring in existing alleles but in different proportions than those already in the population.
 Gene flow can be a strong agent of evolution **(Fig 6.8).**

 **Migration**